rptcloud/terraform_advanced/lab21-automated-testing.md

 Create a new folder within the `/workstation/terraform/testing_lab/server` folder called `test`.
 This will house your test for the server module.

-In the `test` folder, create a file ending in server_test.go and run tests with the go test command.
-E.g., go test server_test.go.
+In the `test` folder, create a file ending in server_test.go

 `server_test.go`